Brighton and Hove Council - Covid website

-Click here to view your Covid-19 Vaccination status page on the NHS App
+Click here to view your Covid-19 Vaccination status

 From 17 May 2021, people in England who have been fully vaccinated against COVID-19 can demonstrate their vaccination status for international travel.
 A full course is currently two doses of any approved vaccine.
 Vaccine status will be available from: